Edmonton International Airport: Bus

-Edmonton Transit System (ETS) provides express service between the Edmonton International Airport and the Century Park LRT Station, facilitating connections to the region's wider transit system.
+Edmonton Transit Service (ETS) provides express service between the Edmonton International Airport and the Century Park LRT Station, facilitating connections to the region's wider transit system.
 Route 747 runs between 4:10 a.m. and midnight every 30 minutes most times of the day.

 Leduc Transit's Route 10 provides service between the airport and the city of Leduc.

 Sundog Tours provides coach service from Jasper National Park via Edmonton, Edson, and Hinton.

 Ebus offers daily and direct coach service from Red Deer and Calgary.

 Car

 The airport is accessible from Alberta Highway 2 south of Edmonton.

 Appearances in media

-The airport was the subject of the 2016 History reality series Airport: Below Zero.
+The airport is the subject of the 2016 reality series Airport: Below Zero produced by History (Canadian TV channel).